jaimelovera/2048-game/README.md

 ## Motivation
-I wanted to use javascript to make a game I could play on the browser so I could share it online with friends :)
+I wanted to use JavaScript to make a game I could play on the browser so I could share it online with friends :) I decided that recreating a game would allow me to focus on the code and not get too distracted by trying to create a entirely new game.
+I knew this game would have various edge cases and be a challenge.

 ## App Info